greenya/SpaceLib/README.md

     }

     in tick() check if f.hover.enter_dur != 0 && f.hover.enter_dur != 0 -- calc hover.ratio; no need to use buggy hover_ratio(), now we have hover.ratio value, and we can ensure it changes smoothly.

+TODO: [?] core: maybe consider changing Color to be 4 floats instead 4 bytes

+    we are doing a lot of alpha and brightness tweaking and every time we convert 1-3 values to f32 and back to u8

 TODO: [?] ui: add support for cancelable animations, e.g. ui.cancel_animation(f), which should set ratio to -1, tick the animation and remove it